hkvb/infometis/REFERENCE.md

 __repo config__
 sets the remote origin of the GIT repository (GitHub only)

-__repo create__
+__repo create__  [image/external-image/stack/global-stack/module/solution/component]
-create a new repository on the current repository node
+create a new repository unit at the active repository node

 __repo extract__
 extract the repository from the image associated with the active repository node